 Buying a book is expensive.
 Books come in various shapes and sizes, so I will make some over-generalizations about the price of a book in this analysis.
-I found this 2005 report:
+I found

 The average price of a hardcover children’s and young adult book [in 2005 is] now at $20.52 [and] the average hardcover price for 2005 has increased by six percent, a gain of $1.21 over the 2004 average.

 …from 1990 to 1995, average book prices jumped by 9.5 percent; from 1995 to 2000, they increased by 12.3 percent; and from 2000 to 2005, the increase was even steeper, 14.4 percent.
 Overall, we have seen book prices increase by more than 35 percent in the last 20 years.